Skip to content

 #...

-Although accessing the Pod via browser isn't possible now, the next lab explain the way to do it.
+Although accessing the Pod via browser isn't possible now, the next lab explains the way to do it.

 Deployment workload

 One of the most powerful features of Kubernetes is Pod lifecycle management.
-It covers many cases, for example: Pod gets restarted when an application container crashes with error.
-For this, Kubernetes requires a higher-level structure Deployment to manage stateless Pods.
+It covers many cases, for example: Pod restarts when an application container crashes with error.
+To handle these situations, Kubernetes has a higher-level structure called Deployment managing stateless Pods.

 # pod "nginx" deleted